 You will likely have sequential compression devices (SCDs) placed on your legs while you are in bed to prevent blood clots.
 SCDs have an air compressor that slowly pumps air into and out of fitted sleeves that are placed on the legs.
 They help prevent blood clots by passively compressing the leg veins to keep blood moving.

 Depending on your situation, you may be given liquids to drink a few hours after surgery.
-Your diet may be gradually changed to include more solid foods as tolerated.
+Your diet may be gradually changed to include more solid foods, as you can tolerate them.

 You may have a catheter in your bladder to drain your urine for a day or so, or until you are able to get out of bed and move around.
 Be sure to report any painful urination or other urinary symptoms that occur after the catheter is removed, as these may be signs of an infection that can be treated.

-Depending on your status, you may be transferred to a rehabilitation facility for a period to regain your strength.
+Depending on your status, you may be moved to a rehabilitation facility for a period to regain your strength.

 You may choose to wear a loose turban or hat over the incision.
 Do not wear a wig until the incision is completely healed (about 3 to 4 weeks after surgery).

 The incision and head may ache, especially with deep breathing, coughing, and exertion.
-Take a pain reliever for soreness as recommended by your health care provider.
-Aspirin or other blood thinning medications may increase the chance of bleeding.
-Be sure to take only recommended medications and ask if you are unsure.
+Take a pain reliever for soreness as recommended by your healthcare provider.
+Aspirin or other blood thinning medicines may increase the chance of bleeding.
+Be sure to take only recommended medicines and ask if you are unsure.

-You may be instructed to avoid lifting heavy items for several weeks in order to prevent strain on your surgical incision.
+You may be instructed to avoid lifting heavy items for several weeks to prevent strain on your surgical incision.

 Do not drive until your doctor gives you permission.

-Following a craniotomy, your health care provider may give you other specific instructions about what you should do after a craniotomy.
+Following a craniotomy, your healthcare provider may give you other instructions about what to do after a craniotomy.